Key Breed Facts

 Necks are short and well-muscled with dogs having a thick ruff of hair under their throats.
 Their front legs are well-muscled, strong and straight with lots of round bone.
 Chests are moderately broad and deep with dogs having relatively short backs which are higher at the wither.
 They have well-muscled loins and a slightly sloping croup.
 Their ribs are well sprung with dogs having a slight tuck up to their belly.
 Their back legs are strong, powerful with well-muscled thighs.
 Feet are oval shaped with dogs having thick, pads and tight closed toes with plenty of hair between their pads.
 Nails should be as dark as possible, but preferably black.
 Their tails are set quite low and they are well feathered forming a hook at the tip.
 Dogs carry their tail low when relaxed, but they raise it when excited or alert.

 When it comes to their coat, there are two varieties with some dogs having long coats whereas others have short ones.
 Whether long or short, the Estrela boasts having a double coat that consists of a harsher topcoat and a much softer, denser undercoat.
-Long coated dogs have lots of thick, smooth hair around their neck and on their chest which forms their distinctive ruff with this being more prominent in males than their female counterparts.
+Long coated dogs have lots of thick, smooth hair around their neck and on their chest, which forms their distinctive ruff with this being more prominent in males than their female counterparts.
 Their front legs and thighs as well as their back pasterns and tails are well feathered.
-Accepted breed colours are as follows:
+Accepted breed colours for Kennel Club registration are as follows:

 The Estrela Mountain Dog may be an imposing character, but they are gentle giants when they are in a home environment.
 They have a lot of energy and like nothing more than to be kept busy.
 Because they are so intelligent, they also need to be given lots of mental stimulation for them to be truly happy, well-balanced dogs which in short means they do well in a home environment where the families like to spend as much time in the great outdoors with a canine companion at their side.